travis-ci/docs-travis-ci-com/user/enterprise/installation.md

 ### Install Travis CI Enterprise Platform

 Before running the installation script, we recommend downloading and reading it.
-When you're ready to run it on the host, run one of the following pairs of commands to install the Travis CI Enterprise Platform and web interface:
+When you're ready to run it on the host, run the following commands to install the Travis CI Enterprise Platform and web interface:

 ```
-# not behind a web proxy

 curl -sSL -o /tmp/installer.sh https://enterprise.travis-ci.com/install
 sudo bash /tmp/installer.sh

-# behind a web proxy
-curl -sSL -x http://: -o /tmp/installer.sh https://enterprise.travis-ci.com/install
-sudo bash /tmp/installer.sh http-proxy=http://:
 ```

 Once the script has run ,navigate to `https://<hostname>:8800` (your Enterprise